pnp/PnP/Samples/Core.SideLoading/readme.md

 		{
 		 	_ctx.Load(_web);
 		    _ctx.ExecuteQuery();
 			//Make sure we have side loading enabled.
-You must be a tenant admin to activate or you will get an exception!
+You must be a tenant admin to activate or you
+			//will get an exception!
 The ProcessFeature is an extension method.
 		   	_site.ProcessFeature(_sideloadingFeature, true);
 		    try
 		    {
 		    	var _appstream = System.IO.File.OpenRead(_path);
 		        AppInstance _app = _web.LoadAndInstallApp(_appstream);
 		        _ctx.Load(_app);
 		        _ctx.ExecuteQuery();
 		    }
 		    catch
 		    {
 		    	throw;
 		    }

-		//we should ensure that the side loading feature is disable when we are done or if an //exception occurs _site.ProcessFeature(_sideloadingFeature, false);
+			//we should ensure that the side loading feature is disable when we are done or if an
+			//exception occurs
+		    _site.ProcessFeature(_sideloadingFeature, false);
 		}
 		catch (Exception _ex)
 		{